TrueChainz/CrampedAverage/README.md

 Here is some stuff about me as a Software Developer:

-- 🔭 I’m currently working on Projects with React and Redux
+- 🔭 I’m currently working on viewLeague which is an up and coming site for league of legend players to look up champion and player stats.
 - 🌱 I’m currently learning C++, NodeJS and its framework ExpressJS.
-- 👯 I’m looking to collaborate on open source projects, and will do once I publish my first PHP project which won't be too long
+- 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about anything, I am happy to talk with you!
 - 📫 How to reach me: adnan.aant@gmail.com
 - 😄 If you would like to see some of my work check out my Porfolio - https://www.devadnan.com